-The Dietitians Board protects the health and safety of the New Zealand public by ensuring that every dietitian working in New Zealand is fit to practice and meets standards of professionalism required by the Health Practitioners Competence Assurance Act – HPCA Act (2003).
+The Dietitians Board protects the health and safety of the New Zealand public by ensuring that every dietitian working in New Zealand is fit to practise and meets standards of professionalism required by the Health Practitioners Competence Assurance Act – HPCA Act (2003).

 In New Zealand, dietitians are the only nutritional health profession to be regulated by law.

 Registered Dietitians have an accredited undergraduate health science degree, as well as a post-graduate qualification in Dietetics.

 Registered Dietitians work in a wide range of places assisting people to improve their health & lifestyle through optimal nutrition.
 Specifically, dietitians are Registered health practitioners who evaluate scientific evidence about food and nutrition and translate it into practical strategies.
 Dietitians work with individuals, whānau, communities and populations in states of health and disease to support optimal health and well-being.